 a treat if you have to get fresh bread from the boulanger or wine from the viticulteur.
 If you are with a staff member, you may even be invited to the cave to sample some Laudun wine.
 The La Sabranenque project will educate your palate, heart,

 The owner of one of Saint Victor’s two general stores offered this perspective.
 Tourists, he explained, come mostly to take pleasure and form few attachments.
 “La Sabranenquers,” on the other hand, come

 to give something to the village.

 Volunteering at La Sabranenque

-July is a good time to go if you want to take in the Avignon
+July is a good time to go if you want to take in the spectacular and lively Avignon

 Festival.
 Locals dress up in period costume and joust on the plateau below Castellas.

 France and the fine U.S.-based Volunteers for Peace (choose France option) also offers many workcamps.